Finance Is Geometry, and It All Comes Back to Jensen’s Inequality

 #VIII.
 Fat Tails and Higher Moments

-Benoit Mandelbrot is the foundational figure here.
+Mathematician Benoit Mandelbrot is the foundational figure here.
 Long before Taleb, Mandelbrot argued that speculative prices do not behave like neat Gaussian variables.
 They jump, cluster, and produce extreme moves far more often than classical models would suggest.
 Once that is true, the simple variance-based approximation is no longer enough.
 The tails start to dominate the economics.

-Didier Sornette adds another important layer.
-His distinct contribution is to model bubbles and crashes as endogenous critical phenomena generated by positive feedback, imitation, and unstable market structure.
-In his framework, some of the biggest crashes are not random bolts from the blue.
-They are the natural end point of a system that has become reflexive and fragile.
+Physicist Didier Sornette adds another layer.
+He models bubbles and crashes as endogenous critical phenomena generated by positive feedback, imitation, and unstable market structure.
+In his framework, some of the biggest crashes are the natural end point of a system that has become reflexive and fragile, not random bolts from the blue.

 When returns are fat-tailed, higher moments matter.
 The cleanest way to see that is to expand the logarithm directly around $R=0$.
 For $|R|<1$,